ibm-cloud-docs/vpc/vsi_is_connecting_windows.md

   You can also use the API to get the encrypted password, or the CLI, which returns the decoded and decrypted password.
 For more information, see [Retrieve configuration used to initialize the instance API](https://{DomainName}/apidocs/vpc#retrieve-configuration-used-to-initialize-the-inst) and [instance-initialization-values](/docs/vpc?topic=vpc-infrastructure-cli-plugin-vpc-reference#instance-initialization-values).
   {:tip}

-1. Decode the encrypted password and store it in a new file (for example, decoded_pwd.txt) by running the following command: `cat encrypted_pwd.txt | base64 -d > decoded_pwd.txt`
+2. Decode the encrypted password and store it in a new file (for example, decoded_pwd.txt) by running the following command:

+    In Linux: `cat encrypted_pwd.txt | base64 -d > decoded_pwd.txt`

+    In Windows Powershell: `certutil -decode .\encrypted_pwd.txt decoded_pwd.txt`

-1. Decrypt the decoded password by using the following openssl command: `/<location_of_openssl_executable> pkeyutl -in decoded_pwd.txt -decrypt -inkey ~/.ssh/id_rsa`
+3. Decrypt the decoded password by using the following openssl command:

+    In Linux: `/<location_of_openssl_executable> pkeyutl -in decoded_pwd.txt -decrypt -inkey ~/.ssh/id_rsa`

+    In Windows Powershell: `openssl.exe pkeyutl -in .\decoded_pwd.txt -decrypt -inkey privatekey.pem`

+    The privatekey need to be in PEM format.
+You can use PuttyGen to export private key in PEM format from ppk format.{:note}

-1. Use the returned value as the Administrator password in Remote Desktop.
+4. Use the returned value as the Administrator password in Remote Desktop.
 Enter the public IP address of the Windows instance into the Remote Desktop client.